databake/gatsby-starter-netlify-cms/src/pages/index.md

   description: >-
-    We are the largest and most established insurance telematics installation solution in Europe, offering an unparalleled service delivered direct to the driver, either as an own brand or white labelled offering, by the most technically qualified engineers in the market.
+    We are the largest and most established insurance telematics installation solution in Europe, offering an unparalleled service delivered direct to the driver, by the most technically qualified engineers in the market.
 main:
   heading: Great coffee with no compromises
   description: >